Starting the Financing Process

 HUNT+GATHER

-A lender will only speak in generalities until they see your paperwork as they need documentation, documentation and more documentaion.
+A lender will only speak in generalities until they see your paperwork as they need documentation, documentation and more documentation.
 So you should start by gathering these materials and you should keep the originals and PDF them as you’ll have to send these materials in at least a few times.

 Last 2 years of W–2s &1040s for self–employed and/or tax returns (personal & business returns